Skip to content

 1. What is Adaptive Learning?

-Adaptive learning is a technique that uses technology and data to address each learner’s trouble spots by automatically providing individual support, thereby making learning more effective.
+ANSWER: Adaptive learning is a technique that uses technology and data to address each learner’s trouble spots by automatically providing individual support, thereby making learning more effective.

 What’s Adaptive Learning?

-Joe is unable to answer questions related to the contraindications of drug A. The adaptive learning courseware gives Joe content related to a basic overview on drug contraindications and retrains him on the content related to product A before he can proceed to the next module of the course.
+Joe is unable to answer questions related to the contraindications of drug A. The adaptive learning courseware gives Joe content related to a basic overview of drug contraindications and retrains him on the content related to product A before he can proceed to the next module of the course.

 • The first employee is already aware of the software and has hands-on experience.
 He is able to go through the training program quickly.
 He is also able to skip going through content he is already aware of.
 So the time taken for him to complete the training is less.